abrahimcse/devops-resources/Docker/Docker Containers.md

     ```
     docker cp /host/path <container-name>:/path/to/destination
     ```
+- Copy the Edited HTML File to the NGINX Container:
+    ```
+    docker cp ym.html mynginx:/usr/share/nginx/html
+    ```
+**Access the HTML File:** Open a browser and go to `http://localhost:8090/ym.html` (or your configured port) to verify the HTML page is being served correctly.
 ### 7. Committing Changes to a New Image
 - Create a new image from a modified container :
     `docker commit <container-name> <new-image-name>`